AlliBalliBaba/frankenphp-integration-tests/README.md

 # FrankenPHP Integration Tests

-This repo serves as a small sandbox for automated testing of FrankenPHP with various extensions and Symfony/Laravel as frameworks.
+This repo only exists for testing FrankenPHP with various extensions/frameworks before major releases.
-It's main purpose is to make new FrankenPHP branches more resilient against bugs.

 ## Setup